dustinpfister/blog_posts/_posts/js-javascript-constructor.md

 ## 5 - Conclusion

-In javaScript constructors are something that will come up often.
-Event if you do  nit make your own constructors changes are you will be suing them often.
+The topic of a constructor function comes up often, as it should, the reason why is that a constructor function is a major part of development when it comes to javaScript, and object oriented programing in general actually.
+Even if you do not make your own constructors chances are you will be using them often.
 Every time I create a Date instance for example I am working with an object that is the product of a javaScript constructor method.
+A Date object is not just an object but a class of an object that has a whole bunch of prototype methods to work off of such as the Date.getFullYear method.